psipred/DeepMetaPSICOV/README.md

 Citing:
 -------
-If you find DeepMetaPSICOV useful, please cite our paper at bioRxiv: https://www.biorxiv.org/content/10.1101/586800v2
+If you find DeepMetaPSICOV useful, please cite our paper in _Proteins_: https://onlinelibrary.wiley.com/doi/full/10.1002/prot.25779

 FAQs:
 -----